Why Celebrities with ‘Acceptable Bodies’ Deserve a Place in the Body-Positive Community

 Sometimes these flaws are real.
 Sometimes they aren’t.
 But they look and feel real to me.

-Reinhart points out that body-shaming can take infinite forms and is equally harmful for those living with mental illnesses such as eating disorders and depression.
+Reinhart points out that body-shaming can take infinite forms and is harmful for those living with mental illnesses such as eating disorders and depression, regardless of what they look like.
 It’s important to understand that Reinhart’s insecurities are valid not only because she suffers from a disorder that alters how she sees herself, but because she, like all of us, lives in a world where everyone is looking to fix or change her.
 There’s always someone or something implying that she can be thinner, prettier, or more.
 In December 2017, for instance, Reinhart was included in a side-by-side meme with Victoria’s Secret model Taylor Hill, leading many people to call her fat in comparison.
 Reinhart is pulled in all directions from “too thin” to “too fat,” and that amount of judgment would be exhausting and emotionally painful for anyone, including a celebrity.

 Earlier this year, comedian Amy Schumer faced similar backlash when the trailer for her film I Feel Pretty premiered.
 Many said the film—a comedy about a woman who learns to love how she looks only after sustaining a major head injury—not only discourages body positivity, but that Schumer’s body is too slim to be seen as overweight.
 They argued that Schumer has an average body type and thus it’s not valid or realistic to claim that she could feel insecure about it.
 Regardless of anyone’s opinions of the movie, saying that Schumer isn’t qualified to talk about body image invalidates her own experiences, which is pretty ironic, given that she has publicly faced body-shaming for years and is frequently called plus-size in magazines.